archesproject/arches-docs/docs/configuring/settings-beyond-the-ui.rst

 Through the `FILE_TYPE_CHECKING` setting, Arches provides three modes for file type checking:

 - `None`: files can be uploaded regardless of the `FILE_TYPES` setting.
 In addition, the integrity checks described below for .csv, .zip, .xlsx, and .json files are skipped.
-- `"lenient"`: if the type of the uploaded file can be guessed, the following checks are performed:
+- `"lenient"` (Default): If the type of the uploaded file can be guessed, the following checks are performed:
     - The guessed file type must be included in `FILE_TYPES`
     - Each row of a .csv file must have the same length as the header (not jagged)
     - An .xlsx file must be a valid excel workbook